 Because the ones that came before – for instance Oceanborn and to a lesser extent Century Child – ended up being some sort of a uniform amalgam of stuff.
 Power Metal and Gothic Metal – yes to an extent – but nothing really knocking the socks off my feet.
 And the albums following this here release are of a different style in a sense.

 Once already exudes a certain transformational look and feel.

 The band secured the use of a full orchestra for the first time – the London Philharmonic Orchestra.
 Ghost Love Score already features some characteristics that could be found much later, notably to a large extent in Imaginaerum.
-Much to the dislike of the purist addicts of their former style of course, bemoaning the fate that got them cold.
+Much to the dislike of the purist addicts of this band’s former style of course, bemoaning a fate that got them cold.

-The next album Dark Passion Play some three years later was done with Anette Olzon, who met a similar fate during the world tour of Imaginaerum.
-The separation letter the band (or more Tuomas) issued to Tarja is a piece of work in itself, raising multiple accusations, putting Tarja’s husband Marcelo Cabuli, but also Tuomas Holopainen in a very special light.
+The next album – Dark Passion Play – some three years later was done with Anette Olzon.
+And she met a similar fate during the world tour of Imaginaerum.
+The separation letter the band (or more Tuomas) issued to Turunen is a piece of work in itself.
+It raises multiple accusations, putting Tarja’s husband Marcelo Cabuli, but also Tuomas Holopainen in a very special light.
 And I am not sure it is a favorable one for any of them.

 You thought there are no negatives on Once, didn’t ye?

 Oh, there are.
 For starters, over-compression peeks around the corner numerous times, so much so that Tuomas Holopainen‘s keyboard work goes missing at times – actually many times.
 They for sure played too much on the mighty music machine without realizing that getting too many tracks going at once – just because they can – is not necessarily a good thing.